k-box/k-box/resources/assets/pages/en/help.md

 There are several ways to share a file.
 They depend on the target audience you aim to share file with:

 1. _Your colleague from the Project:_ they most likely have access to all files in the project.
 Hence, you can copy-paste the link from the share dialog and send it to them from the same window;
-2. _Partner from another Project:_ if you belong to different Projects, you can send the link to your partner using  direct share.
-Please add your partner to the list of user who have access to the files (through Sharing dialog).
-Make sure you click on “Add user” and then “Done”.
+2. _Partner from another Project:_ if you belong to different Projects on the same K-Box, you can send the link to your partner using  direct share.
+Please add your partner to the list of user who have access to the files (through Sharing dialog): start typing the name of your partner and make sure you click on “Add user” and then “Done”.
 The recipient will receive an email with the link and the shared file will appear in their “Shared with me” section;
 3. _Non-registered user:_ in order to make a file accessible to a non-registered user, please first clarify if:
- - file can be accessible to a wider audience (in other words, Public) – in this case, please contact your librarian to make the file public on your K-Link network.
+ - can your file be accessible to a wider audience (in other words, Public)? doesn'it contain any private or sensitive information? – in this case it can be published.
+If you don't have yourself the authorization to publish files, please contact your librarian to make the file public on your K-Link network.
 Then proceed as in step 1.
- - file should be accessible only to users with access  - in this case, please change the permissions to “Anyone with link can preview.
+ - should this file be only accessible to a limited group of users? - in this case, please change the permissions to “Anyone with link can preview.
 No login required” from the same window of sharing settings.
-In this way only the person that have the direct link can access the document
+In this way only the people who have the direct link can access the document (but it is not available on the K-Link public network).

 **10. I want to share a file with my colleague.
 How do I know they have access to the Project?**

 In order to have an overview of users with access to file, please go to its Sharing settings through Details panel or right-click menu.
 Then click on highlighted number of users having access to the file.
-If your partner is on the list, they have access to file.
+If your colleague is on the list, they have access to file.
 Otherwise, please use direct share (described above) before sending the link.

 **11. I shared a link to an uploaded file.
 Why do my colleagues not have access to it?**